remove command allows you to remove selected axioms from an ontology. The

 There are three general select options that give control over the types of axioms that are removed.
 By default, both

-anonymous axioms are removed.
+anonymous entities are removed.
 But, for example, if only

 --select anonymous is provided, the named classes will not be removed.